dgdgomez/lvCICD_PredefinedCommandLineOperations/README.md

 > [!IMPORTANT]
 > Select Windows x64.

+6. Download

-6. You will see instructions showing you how to download the runner application and install it on your self-hosted runner machine.
+You will see instructions showing you how to download the runner application and install it on your self-hosted runner machine.

 Download the latest runner package https://github.com/actions/runner/releases/latest

 For more information about how to Adding self-hosted runners, see this [help topic](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners "Adding self-hosted runners").

-### Create the runner

-1. Create a folder under the drive root
+7. Create a folder under the drive root

-2. Extract the installer in a root folder of the Windows drive (e.g. "C:\actions-runner").
+8. Extract the installer in a root folder of the Windows drive (e.g. "C:\actions-runner").
 This will help avoid issues related to service identity folder permissions and long file path restrictions on Windows.

-### Setting

-1. P
+9. P

 The following snipped needs to be run on `powershell`:
 ``` powershell